Sonny Bill Williams

 He first moved to rugby union in 2010 and played mainly as a centre for Toulon in France, Canterbury, Counties Manukau, the Crusaders, Chiefs and Blues in New Zealand and Panasonic Wild Knights in Japan.
 He won 58 caps for New Zealand (the All Blacks), and was part of the teams that won the 2011 and 2015 World Cups.
 He also played rugby sevens for New Zealand, competing in the 2015–16 World Rugby Sevens Series and the 2016 Olympics.
 He retired from both rugby codes in March 2021.

-Williams has boxed professionally ten times.
+Williams has boxed professionally eleven times in the heavyweight division.
 He was the New Zealand Professional Boxing Association (NZPBA) Heavyweight Champion and World Boxing Association (WBA) International Heavyweight Champion, but was stripped of these titles after failing to respond to challenges.

 Early life

-Williams was born on 3 August 1985, in Auckland, New Zealand, the son of a Samoan father, Ioane ("John") Williams and mother, Lee Woolsey who is half-New Zealander and half-Australian.
+Williams was born on 3 August 1985, in Auckland, New Zealand, the son of a Samoan father, Ioane ("John") Williams and mother, Lee Woolsey who is a Pākehā New Zealander of English descent whose mother (Williams' maternal grandmother) was from Australia.
 He has an older brother, John Arthur, and younger twin sisters, Niall and Denise.

 Williams grew up in a working-class family in a state house in the Auckland suburb of Mount Albert.
 In describing his struggling family background, Williams later said that the "driving factor" in his pursuit of playing professional rugby league was to "get my mum a house."
 He attended Owairaka School, Wesley Intermediate and Mount Albert Grammar School.
 As a child he has been described as being a "small, skinny white kid" who was "painfully shy", as well as "a freakish sporting talent, a competitive sprinter, a champion high jumper and cross country runner and the kid who played footy in teams a couple of age divisions above, to make things fairer."
 Despite being tipped to have a promising future in athletics, Williams abandoned it when he was about twelve years old.
 Though his father was an accomplished rugby league player, Williams has said it was his mother who introduced him to the game.